 On one occasion, Siegfried single-handedly took a heavily defended German trench in the Hindenburg line, killing an estimated 50 Germans with hand grenades.
 However, his response on taking the German trench was to sit down and read a book of poetry rather than signalling for reinforcements.

-When he went back he didn’t even report the incident.
+When he went back, he didn’t even report the incident.
 His commander Colonel Stockwell raged at Sassoon for his failure to capitalise on the situation.
-Stockwell said to Sassoon, ‘I’d have got you a D.S.O., if only you’d shown more sense.’
+Stockwell said to Sassoon, ‘I’d have got you a D.S.O. if only you’d shown more sense.’

 This incident was typical of Sassoon’s gallantry, disdain for fear, but mixed motives about the war.
-It was said his depression at the state of war, encouraged him to take almost suicidal risks, gaining him the nickname ‘Mad Jack’.
+It was said that his depression at the state of war, encouraged him to take almost suicidal risks, gaining him the nickname ‘Mad Jack’.
 He was later awarded the Military Cross for bravery in action.